Skip to main content

 Alchemy Factory has received very positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its story.

-Alchemy Factory is a multiplayer game with local co-op support.
+Alchemy Factory is a single player game with multiplayer and local co-op support.

 Similar games include Dyson Sphere Program, Factory Town, shapez 2, Automation Empire, MineMogul and others.